BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/deletingAWS.md

+# How to Delete k8s Resources from AWS

 https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html

 In such situations, you will need to manually delete the resources that are causing the "delete failure" and then try the delete command again.